Mount Tabor, New Jersey: Mount Tabor Country Club

 At the end of the summer of 1900, the Tabor Field Club was organized.
 Since its incorporation in 1904 the name has been changed to the Mount Tabor Country Club.
-In 1901, this Club opened a golf course consisting of six holes and used tin cans as cups!
+In 1901, the club opened a golf course consisting of six holes and using tin cans as cups.
 In 1908, the lowest meadow, previously a marsh, was reclaimed and the golf course extended into nine holes.
-In the year 1911 the present club house was built.
+In 1911 the present club house was built.
 The property is leased from the CMA by the Mount Tabor Country Club.

 Mount Tabor Record

-Beginning at the time of the Camp Meetings, and ending some time after the start of the 20th century, the Mount Tabor Record chronicled the comings and goings in Mount Tabor.
-Text of the Sunday sermons, who was staying with whom, and sketches of everyday life on the Hill were regular features in this weekly newspaper.
-There are some copies still available at the Library, and they make great reading.
-For example, the following article, which describes a walk up Wesley Place, appeared in the original issue published on August 18, 1877.
+The Mount Tabor Record was a local newspaper published between 1877 and 1887.
+It described events and life in Mount Tabor, such as the Sunday sermons, and sketches of everyday life.
+It was published at various times in Dover and Morristown.
+It is available for viewing at the Drew University Library Catalogue.

 Today, a Mount Tabor Record is privately published by a resident.

+Geography

+Mount Tabor is in central Morris County, in the western part of Parsippany–Troy Hills Township.
+A small portion of the Mount Tabor census-designated place extends into Denville Township to the northwest.
+New Jersey Route 53 passes through the community, leading south 3 mi to Morris Plains and north less than 2 mi to Denville.
+The center of Parsippany is 3 mi to the east via local roads.

+According to the U.S. Census Bureau, the Mount Tabor CDP has an area of 0.39 sqmi, of which 0.001 sqmi, or 0.26%, are water.
+Mount Tabor Lake and Powder Mill Pond lie outside the CDP, across the Morristown Line rail tracks.
+The community drains southward via Watnong Brook toward the Whippany River, part of the Passaic River watershed.

+Demographics

+Mount Tabor was first listed as a census designated place in the 2020 U.S. census.